Quansight-Labs/quansight-labs-site/posts/2021/10/cxx-numba-interoperability.md

 ## cxx2py.py tool

-In this post, we'll introduce a straightforward and efficient method of calling C++ library functions from Numba jitted functions that circumvents the name-mangling problem.
+In this post, we'll introduce a straightforward and efficient method of calling C++ library functions from Numba compiled functions that circumvents the name-mangling problem.
 The method is based on determining the addresses of C++ library functions at runtime that together with functions signatures can be used to set up an highly